 Pursuant to the spousal consent letters executed by the spouses of the shareholders of Dasheng Zhixing, the spouse of each shareholder of Dasheng Zhixing agreed to the execution of the equity interest pledge agreement, the exclusive option agreement and the powers of attorney by the respective shareholder.
 The spouse of each shareholder of Dasheng Zhixing further undertakes not to make any assertions in connection with the equity interests of Dasheng Zhixing held by the respective shareholder, and further confirms in the spousal consent letters that the respective shareholder can perform the relevant transaction documents described above and further amend or terminate such transaction documents without the authorization or consent from him/her.
 The spouse of each shareholder agrees and undertakes that if he/she obtain any equity interests of Dasheng Zhixing held by the respective shareholder for any reasons, he/she would be bound by the transaction documents described above and the amended and restated exclusive business cooperation agreement between Dasheng Online and Dasheng Zhixing, and have would comply with the obligations thereunder as a shareholder of Dasheng Zhixing.
-Jack Jiajia Huang and Ting Shu has executed and delivered the spousal consent letter on December 14, 2015 and June 13, 2019, respectively.
+Mr. Jack Jiajia Huang, Ms. Ting Shu and Ms. Yanchun Li as the spouses of the respective shareholders of Dasheng Zhixing have each executed and delivered a spousal consent letter on August 5, 2021, respectively.

-On September 18, 2018, Ting Shu, the spouse of Mr. Jack Jiajia Huang who is the sole shareholder of Dasheng Helloworld has also executed a consent letter, with terms substantially similar to the consent letter executed by the spouses of shareholders of Dasheng Zhixing described above.
+On September 18, 2018, Ms. Ting Shu, the spouse of Mr. Jack Jiajia Huang who is the sole shareholder of Dasheng HelloWorld has also executed a consent letter, with terms substantially similar to the consent letters executed by the spouses of shareholders of Dasheng Zhixing described above.

-On July 19, 2019, Ting Shu, the spouse of Mr. Jack Jiajia Huang who is the shareholder of Dasheng Zhiyun, Yanchun Li, the spouse of Mr. Caijian Jia who is the shareholder of Dasheng Zhiyun, and Xiaohua Lian, the spouse of Ms. Jing Chen who is the shareholder of Dasheng Zhiyun, have also each executed a consent letter, with terms substantially similar to the consent letter executed by the spouses of shareholders of Dasheng Zhixing described above.
+On July 19, 2019, Ms. Ting Shu, the spouse of Mr. Jack Jiajia Huang who is the shareholder of Dasheng Zhiyun, Ms. Yanchun Li, the spouse of Mr. Caijian Jia who is the shareholder of Dasheng Zhiyun, and Ms. Xiaohua Lian, the spouse of Mr. Jing Chen who is the shareholder of Dasheng Zhiyun, have also each executed a consent letter, with terms substantially similar to the consent letter executed by the spouses of shareholders of Dasheng Zhixing described above.

-In the opinion of our PRC counsel, Tian Yuan Law Firm, the contractual arrangements among Dasheng Online, Dasheng Zhixing and its shareholders, among Dasheng Online, Dasheng Zhiyun and its shareholders, as well as among Helloworld Online, Dasheng Helloworld and its shareholders are valid, binding and enforceable under current PRC law.
-However, these contractual arrangements may not be as effective in providing control as direct ownership.
+In the opinion of our PRC legal counsel, Shihui Partners, the contractual agreements among Dasheng Online, Dasheng Zhixing and its shareholders, among Dasheng Online, Dasheng Zhiyun and its shareholders, among HelloWorld Online, Dasheng HelloWorld and its shareholder, among Beijing Xiangyue, Tianjin Xiangyue and its shareholders, as well as among Beijing Xiangyue, Beijing Kaola and its shareholder are valid, binding and enforceable under current PRC law.
+Notwithstanding the foregoing, Beijing Xiangyue is in the process of deregistration procedures.
+Upon the completion of such deregistration, the VIE agreements entered into by Beijing Xiangyue will no longer be legally binding.
+However, these contractual agreements may not be as effective in providing control as direct ownership.
 There are substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations.
 For a description of the risks related to our corporate structure, please see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure."